wrex/rexs.tips/content/guitar/Overview/test-driven-guitar/index.md

 I bet my uncle could repeat the alphabet at 40 BPM quarter notes, but he'd probably have struggled at a faster tempo.

-Other times, unfortunately, the criteria might be unavoidbly subjective and will require self assesment: "You can play the lick/song/whatever fluently and expressively without undue stress."
+Unfortunately, the pass criteria isn't always measurable.
+Sometimes it's unavoidably subjective and requires self assessment: "You can play the lick/song/whatever fluently and expressively without undue stress and without losing your place."

+The idea, though, is to specify the pass criteria *before* you start practicing.

+Many proficiency tests will have a corresponding tutorial or other page describing the background material.

+All tests will have "Green light criteria": what does it take to pass the test?

+Some tests may have extra credit (effectively "refactoring suggestions") to continue your exploration even after you've mastered the item.

+The goal is to present each user with a list of practice items sorted and filtered based on the current days interests.

+Eventually, I'd like to show the progress state of each item for the logged in user, but I'll need to do some coding to make that work.
+For now, you'll just have to use pen and paper to track which items you're currently working on or have mastered.